petter-holmberg/eco/README.md

 eco is a generic C++ library of efficient components.

+# Algorithms

+The `eco.algorithm` module contains algorithms.

+## List algorithms

+`reverse_append` takes a forward range, a `std::forward_iterator` to the head of a list, and a `forward_linker`.
+It appends the forward range in reversed element order to the head, effectively making the last element of the original range the new head.

+Example: `[1 2 3 4] <reverse_append> [5 6 7 8] -> [4 3 2 1 5 6 7 8]`

 # Containers

 The `eco.container` module contains containers.

 `array` is a type constructor for dynamic arrays, similar to `std::vector`, but with some key differences:

 - The local storage of `array` is a single pointer, making storage of nested arrays where many of the inner arrays are empty more efficient.
 - Fewer member types and member functions, leveraging the capabilities of the C++20 ranges library instead.